bytefish/opencv/README.markdown

-# Updates #
+# Update #

-Most of these projects have been reworked into [libfacerec](http://www.github.com/bytefish/libfacerec), which will probably be available in OpenCV 2.4 (contrib).
-You should really opt for [libfacerec](http://www.github.com/bytefish/libfacerec), because it comes with unit tests and is updated on a regular basis.
+Most of these projects have been reworked into [libfacerec](http://www.github.com/bytefish/libfacerec), which will probably be available in OpenCV 2.4 (contrib). [libfacerec](http://www.github.com/bytefish/libfacerec) comes with unit tested algorithms for Eigenfaces, Fisherfaces and Local Binary Patterns Histograms.
+It compiles fine for OpenCV 2.3.1 on Windows and Linux and comes with an extensive documentation (API and tutorials).

+I leave these projects here for an educational purpose, because they might be interesting to someone.
+However, I can't give any support on these projects anymore, as there are supported and tested versions of these algorithms in [libfacerec](http://www.github.com/bytefish/libfacerec).
+That's why I disabled the issue tracker for this project.

 # bytefish/opencv #